libriscv/docs/docs/godot_docs/bintr.md

 ## Even more performance

 The highest performance setting is when automatic N-bit address space mode is enabled.
 The Sandbox should have a max memory that is a power-of-two, such as 8MB, 16MB, 32MB etc. It's the second argument to `emit_binary_translation(ignore_timeouts, enable_automatic_nbit_as)`.
-Enabling it will completely disable page protections, making the entire address space unsafe (for the Sandbox program only).
+Enabling it will completely disable page protections, making the entire address space writable (inside the Sandbox).
 This should not be enabled unless the program is somewhat trusted, and only if the program appears to work correctly with this mode.
 Enabling this setting can give a large boost to performance, especially on weaker CPUs: `mysandbox.emit_binary_translation(true, true)`.

 Is is ultimately an experimental option that doesn't work reliably for all programs.
 However, it may be worth trying it just to see if the program is compatible.